-FCS_COP.1/PACE_ENC Cryptographic operation - Encryption / Decryption AES/3DES Hierarchical to: No other components.
-Dependencies: [FDP_ITC.1 Import of user data without security attributes, or FDP_ITC.2 Import of user data with security attributes, or FCS_CKM.1 Cryptographic key generation]: fulfilled by FCS_CKM.1/DH_PACE FCS_CKM.4 Cryptographic key destruction: fulfilled by FCS_CKM.4 FCS_COP.1.1/PACE_ENC The TSF shall perform Secure Messaging - encryption and decryption in accordance with the cryptographic algorithm AES in CBC mode and cryptographic key sizes 128 , 192 and 256 bits and 3DES in CBC mode and cryptographic key sizes 112 bits that meet the following: [FIPS_197] , [NIST_SP800-67] and [ISO_10116] , sec.
-7 compliant to [ICAO_SAC] .
+FCS_COP.1/PACE_ENC Cryptographic operation - Encryption / Decryption Hierarchical to: No other components.
+Dependencies: [FDP_ITC.1 Import of user data without security attributes, or FDP_ITC.2 Import of user data with security attributes, or FCS_CKM.1 Cryptographic key generation] FCS_CKM.4 Cryptographic key destruction FCS_COP.1.1/PACE_ENC The TSF shall perform Secure Messaging - encryption and decryption in accordance with the cryptographic algorithm AES in CBC mode and cryptographic key sizes 128 , 192 and 256 bits, 3DES in CBC mode and cryptographic key sizes 112 bits that meet the following: [FIPS_197] , [NIST_SP800-67] and [ISO_10116] , sec.
+7 compliant to [ICAO_SAC].

-Note 23: This SFR requires the TOE to implement the cryptographic primitive AES or 3DES for secure messaging with encryption of transmitted data and encrypting the nonce in the first step of PACE.
-The related session keys are agreed between the TOE and the terminal as part of the PACE protocol according to the FCS_CKM.1/DH_PACE (PACE-K{Enc}).
+Note 25: This SFR requires the TOE to implement the cryptographic primitive AES or 3DES for secure messaging with encryption of transmitted data.
+The related session keys are agreed between the TOE and the terminal as part of the PACE protocol according to the FCS_CKM.1/DH_PACE (PACE- K{Enc}).
+Although not explicitly worded within the SFR, it also applies to the encryption of the nonce in the first step of PACE.

-This SFR also covers the usage of AES in CBC mode and cryptographic key sizes 128, 192 and 256 bits for Symmetric Authentication as it is used for Personalization.
+Informative: This SFR also applies to the usage of AES in CBC mode and cryptographic key sizes 128, 192 and 256 bits for Symmetric Authentication used for Personalization.

-FCS_COP.1/PACE_MAC

-Dependencies: [FDP_ITC.1 Import of user data without security attributes, or

-FDP_ITC.2 Import of user data with security attributes, or

-FCS_CKM.1 Cryptographic key generation]: fulfilled by

-FCS_CKM.1/DH_PACE

-FCS_CKM.4 Cryptographic key destruction: fulfilled by FCS_CKM.4 code in accordance with a specified cryptographic algorithm CMAC-AES and cryptographic key sizes 128 bit, 192 bit and 256 bit and Retail-MAC and cryptographic key sizes 112 bit that meet the following: [FIPS_197], [NIST_SP800-67], [NIST_SP800-38B]
+FCS_COP.1/PACE_MAC Cryptographic operation - MAC Hierarchical to: No other components.
+Dependencies: [FDP_ITC.1 Import of user data without security attributes, or FDP_ITC.2 Import of user data with security attributes, or FCS_CKM.1 Cryptographic key generation] FCS_CKM.4 Cryptographic key destruction FCS_COP.1.1/PACE_MAC The TSF shall perform Secure Messaging - message authentication code in accordance with a specified cryptographic algorithm CMAC-AES and cryptographic key sizes 128 bit, 192 bit and 256 bit, Retail-MAC and cryptographic key sizes 112 bit that meet the following: [FIPS_197], [NIST_SP800-67], [NIST_SP800-38B] sec.
+6, and [ISO_9797-1], sec.
+7.4 compliant to [ICAO_SAC].